xonsh/xonsh/docs/tutorial.rst

 Python-mode vs Subprocess-mode
 ================================
-It is sometimes helpful to make the distinction between lines that operate in pure-Python mode and lines that use shell-specific syntax, edit the execution environment, and run commands.
+It is sometimes helpful to make the distinction between lines that operate in pure Python mode and lines that use shell-specific syntax, edit the execution environment, and run commands.
 Unfortuantely, it is not always clear from the syntax alone what mode is desired.
 This ambiguity stems from most command line utilities looking a lot like Python operators.